Medical Assistant vs CNA - Learn The Difference

 Bottom Line - Which Job is Right for You?

-As we’ve seen above, there are huge upsides to pursuing a career as either a medical assistant or a certified nursing assistant.
-Both jobs offer growing opportunity rates and are easy to get into without spending years attaining postsecondary degrees.
+As we’ve seen above, there are huge upsides to pursuing a medical or certified nursing assistant career.
+Both jobs offer growing opportunity rates and are easy to enter without spending years attaining postsecondary degrees.

-While the upsides of both are obvious, deciding between them is a little less so.
-Ultimately, the path you choose to follow depends on you, but there are certain dispositions and qualities that may help you gravitate towards one over another.
+While both upsides are apparent, deciding between them is less so.
+Ultimately, the path you choose to follow depends on you, but certain dispositions and qualities may help you gravitate toward one over another.

-A career as a certified nursing assistant, for example, is usually more appealing to those who desire a fast-paced, hands-on experience as a healthcare provider.
-It is also great for those who are solid team players, or those who aspire to a LPN or RN role in the future.
+A career as a certified nursing assistant is usually more appealing to those who desire a fast-paced, hands-on experience as a healthcare provider.
+It is also great for those who are solid team players or aspire to an LPN or RN role in the future.

-Conversely, those who possess great communication and organizational skills, are great with technology, and prefer being parts of small teams rather than large ones may be more comfortable becoming medical assistants
+Conversely, those who possess excellent communication and organizational skills, are great with technology, and prefer being part of small teams rather than large ones may be more comfortable becoming medical assistants.